Resource for Historians, Educators, Students and Visitors since 1997

 Fort Montgomery, and the never constructed fortifications planned

-for Stony and Windmill Points.
+for Stony and Windmill Points in 2009.
 This title- "Bastions on the Border:

 The Great Stone Forts at Rouses Point on Lake Champlain," is available in